microsoft/powercat-automation-kit/AutomationKit_Flow_BYODL/Control Center/Flow Monitoring/Flow Monitoring with Azure Synapse link/readme.md

 <img src="https://user-images.githubusercontent.com/29349597/232245432-930bc4bc-a895-4b35-8ad9-d39a2b7c87a0.png" width="500"/>

-Toc onnect Synapse with Power BI use the Serverless SQL endpoint and start reporting on your Dataverse data using Power BI.
+To connect Synapse with Power BI use the Serverless SQL endpoint and start reporting on your Dataverse data using Power BI.
 <img src="https://user-images.githubusercontent.com/29349597/232245861-35c52a34-a89a-46c1-89bf-4bc415498505.png" width="500" />

 Grab the Serverless SQL endpoint by going to Azure portal and navigating to your Azure Synapse Analytics workspace.